syaddadkamil/ansible/readme.md

 ## Then check the inventory by displaying all hosts

-$ ansible-inventory -i inventory –list
+$ ansible-inventory -i inventory –-list

 ## Testing Ansible connection to hosts